-D.2.10 Send Data Command (aD0! ... aD9!)
+D.1.10 Send data command (aD0! ... aD9!)

 The Send Data command requests data from the sensor.
 It is issued automatically with every type of measurement command (aM!, aMC!, aC!, aCC!).
-When the measurement command is aM! or aMC!, the data logger issues the aD0! command once a service request has been received from the sensor.
+When the measurement command is aM! or aMC!, the data logger issues the aDO! command once a service request has been received from the sensor or the reported time has expired.
 When the data logger is issuing concurrent commands (aC! or aCC!), the Send Data command is issued after the required time has elapsed (no service request will be sent by the sensor).
-In transparent mode (Appendix D.3, SDI-12 Transparent Mode (p.
-D-6)), the user asserts this command to obtain data.
+In transparent mode (SDI-12 transparent mode [p.
+38]), the user asserts this command to obtain data.

 Depending on the type of data returned and the number of values a sensor returns, the data logger may need to issue aD0! up to aD9! to retrieve all data.
 A sensor may return up to 35 characters of data in response to a D command that follows an M! or MC! command.
 A sensor may return up to 75 characters of data in response to a D command that follows a C! or CC! command.
+Data values are separated by plus or minus signs.

-''' Command: aD0! (aD1! ... aD9!)
+Command: aD0! (aD1! ... aD9!)

-Response: a < values > < CR > < LF > or a < values > < CRC > < CR > < LF > where:
+Response: a<values><CR><LF> or a<values><CRC><CR><LF>

+where:

+a =the sensor address

-a = \text{the sensor address} < values > = \text{values returned with a polarity sign (+ or -)} < CR > < LF > = \text{terminates the response} < CRC > = 16\text{-bit CRC code appended if data was requested with aMC! or aCC!}. '''
+< values > = values returned with a polarity sign (+ or -)

+$\langle CR \rangle \langle LF \rangle$ = terminates the response

+<CRC> = 16-bit CRC code appended if data was requested with aMC! or aCC!.

-D.2.11 Extended Commands
+D.1.11 Extended commands